Hens freed from battery cages are looking for a new home this Christmas.

 We spoke to Francesca Taff from the charity, who told us why we should offer up our gardens this Christmas.

-The hens that need rehoming are around 18 months old, and despite their appearance after a few weeks of fresh air and sunshine they be back to normal.
+The hens that need rehoming are around 18 months old, and despite their appearance after a few weeks of fresh air and sunshine they’ll look unrecognisable, with their feathers growing back and the colouring of the birds returning.
+After months of being confined to tiny cages, once given space in the out doors the chickens begin to recover and they will start to lay eggs once more.

 Pam Ayres, a patron of the British Welfare trust explains the benefits of giving these chickens a home.